 The number of available tests and treatments in modern medicine is large and growing.
 But just because something is available, it doesn’t mean that we should use it.
 However, this is easier said than done.
 It often takes less time to order a test than to explain why doing nothing is the best option.
-Clinicians might sometimes respond to patient requests, and some patients might feel that if they didn’t get a script or test, the doctor didn’t take care of them.
+Clinicians might sometimes respond to patient requests, and some patients might feel that if they didn’t get a script or test, the health care provider didn’t take care of them.

 Unnecessary tests and treatments do not add value to care.
 In fact, they can potentially be hazardous to the health of patients.
 For example, X-rays and CT scans expose patients to potentially cancer-causing radiation, and can lead to follow-up tests and treatment with additional risks.

 Choosing Wisely Canada aims to dispel the false notion that “more care is better care”.
 Its goals are to promote provider-patient communication and care that is truly patient-centered and free from harm.